Al-Wasmo/ctf-shit/2025-world-wide-ctf/LegacySnakeGame/README.md

 ## Files
-- `dec.c`: recreation of the program, helped me encrypt and decrypt stuff
+- `dec.c`: A recreation of the original encryption algorthm; helped with encrypting and decrypting values.
-- `dec.py`: its just from number to text code
+- `dec.py`: A simple script that converts numbers to text.
-- `x.py`: intracting with the program
+- `x.py`: Used to interact with the program.